Help JoesPiper continue its mission

 Welcome to JoesPiper.com

-The original JoesPiper.com (2008) (Adobe Flash site no longer supported) has moved to JoesPiper.net and is now redirected to the new JoesPiper.com which is a fully interactive website allowing background video display and slide shows.
+The original JoesPiper.com (2008) (Adobe Flash site no longer supported) was moved to JoesPiper.net and is now redirected to the new JoesPiper.com which is a fully interactive website allowing background video display and slide shows.

-To fully enjoy this site and all of its features, JoesPiper.com works at its fullest capacity on laptops or PC's using Chrome, Edge, Safari, Firefox, or your favorite web browser w/Win7 or Win10 with video display properties that is video capable (set autoplay).
+To fully enjoy this site and all of its features, JoesPiper.com works at its fullest capacity on laptops or PC's using Chrome, Edge, Safari, Firefox, or your favorite web browser w/Win7, Win10, or Win11 with video display properties that is video capable (set autoplay).
 If viewing with a TABLET, Joespiper.com works the same in LANDSCAPE mode only.
 Your smartphone works well with JoesPiper.com but is limited due to video display mechanisms.
 Using a smartphone, activate the HAMBURGER MENU (3 dots in upper right corner (typical) and select or check "Desktop site" JoesPiper.com has and is still working diligintly to display its site on all formats and devices.
 Thank you.

 with a little help